patrickdemers6/AmesRide/README.md

 ## External Services

 - **Google Maps** is used to display the map within the application.
 [Google privacy policy](https://policies.google.com/privacy).
-- **CyRide API** is used to fetch details about routes, bus stops, vehicles, etc. This API is powered by GMV.
-Their [privacy policy](https://www.gmv.com/en-es/privacy-policy).
 - **Expo** is used to manage app deployments.
 When you launch the application, a request is sent to Expo to check if a new version is available.
 If there is a new version of the application, it will then be downloaded from Expo's servers.
 Expo does not collect end-user data.
 [Privacy policy](https://expo.dev/privacy).

 # Assets